jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 There are multiple workarounds for this issue.

 The easiest involves the usage of IPv6 Entries in the public DNS.
-Since IPv6 addresses do not differentiate between local and public, the address will be abled to be resolved locally.
+Since IPv6 addresses do not differentiate between local and public, the address will be able to be resolved locally.
 This, however, requires the use of a public DNS server - The Jellyfin Server does not have to be accessible from the outside though!

 </details>